Frequency of flower bed

 Frequently Asked Questions

-When is the best time to plant annuals?
+When is the best time to plant annuals in my flower beds?

-The best time to plant annual flowers is in the spring after the last frost, or in the fall for cool-weather annuals.
+The best time to plant annual flowers is in the spring, after the last frost has passed in your area.
+This gives them plenty of time to establish roots and bloom throughout the warm weather.

-How do I know when perennials need to be divided?
+How often do I need to fertilize my flower beds?

 Connect with certified professionals in your area